ammaciel/lucC/README.md

 <br />
 <h3>Example 2</h3>

-- Apply stilf_predicate_occur function to discover events for only one pixel with events of <i>Forest and Pasture</i>.
+- Apply stilf_predicate_holds function to discover events for only one pixel with events of <i>Forest and Pasture</i>.

 <pre class="R">
 data("example_TWDTW")